 The condemnation can take the form of a resolution to censure Trump over this matter.
 He will surely be upset at such a move, but the president was also upset about Congress’s resolution disapproving his national emergency declaration this year to obtain funds to build his wall on our southern border.
 Many Republicans voted for that, and none were ostracized as a result.
 Trump would, in time, likely view a censure resolution similarly.

-There is one alternative approach that is quicker and simpler than impeachment, and doesn’t necessarily require any cooperation from the Senate.
-Washington Post columnist Karen Tumulty endorsed it in the wake of the Mueller release, while noting its shortcomings:
+Interestingly enough, another Washington Post columnist, Karen Tumulty endorsed this same course of action in the wake of the Mueller release, while noting its shortcomings: